 We operate an innovative open peer review process, where the names of Reviewers and Contributors are communicated to each other.
-As opposed to the traditional blind peer review, this allows for the two parties to know each other’s positionality and to provide a more informed review process, while maintaining standards of excellence and rigour.
+In contrast with the traditional blind peer review, this allows the two parties to have knowledge of one another’s positionality and to provide a more informed review process, while maintaining standards of excellence and rigour.
 Eventually, we hope this can foster long-term professional relationships and friendships, and strengthen the international network of Decolonial Subversions.

-Where Contributors choose blind peer review, neither the Reviewer nor Contributor’s names are disclosed.
+Where Contributors choose blind peer review, neither the Reviewer’s nor the Contributor’s names are disclosed.

-We believe in duly acknowledging the meticulous and hard work provided by Reviewers.
-For this reason, independently of whether they operate an open or a blind peer review, we offer to publish their short personal profiles in our dedicated page for Reviewers [link].
+We believe in duly acknowledging the meticulous and demanding work that is provided by Reviewers.
+For this reason, independently of whether they operate an open or a blind peer review, we offer to publish their short personal profiles in our dedicated page for Reviewers.

 More on our review process can be found in the Basic Manifesto and in the Guidelines below.

-Contact us at firstname.lastname@example.org (Monika Hirmer) or email@example.com (Romina Istratii) or via the form [link] if you wish to be considered as a Reviewer for Decolonial Subversions.
+Contact us at firstname.lastname@example.org (Monika Hirmer) or email@example.com (Romina Istratii) if you wish to be considered as a Reviewer for Decolonial Subversions.

 Guidelines for Reviewers

-Reviewers are selected on the basis of expressed interest and area of expertise on a first-come basis.
+Reviewers are selected on the basis of expressed interest and area of expertise on a ‘first come first served’ basis.